marmelab/gaudi/README.md

 			80:8080
 ```

-Here the port 80 will be mapped to the 8080
+Here the port 80 will be mapped to the 8080 in the container.

 ### Volumes
 You can add you own files by mounting volumes :